-Our Sworn Public Safety Officers (University Police Officers) are required to complete the same police academies and annual training as their municipal counterparts.
+Our Sworn University Police Officers are required to complete the same police academies and annual training as their municipal counterparts.
 This training has been approved and authorized by the State of New Jersey Division of Criminal Justice Police Training Commission.
 Our campus police are unarmed, yet have all qualified with a firearm while at the police academy.
 Officers also are required to attend mandatory in-service training throughout the year to enable them to perform more efficiently and more safely.
-Our Patrol division is comprised of an Administrative Captain and Patrol Captain, Lieutenants, Sergeants and Corporals.
+Our Patrol division is comprised of an Administrative Lieutenant, Administrative Sergeant and Patrol Captain, Lieutenants, Sergeants and Corporals.

 Our Department works closely with the Princeton Police Department (PPD), West Windsor Police Department and the Plainsboro Police Department due to the fact that we have concurrent police jurisdiction over those geographic areas of the Princeton University campus and its vicinity which fall within the political subdivision of the Town of Princeton, West Windsor Township and the Township of Plainsboro.
 Each department is committed to working together, keeping each other apprised of important information about crimes and crimes trends and to finding opportunities to train together.